portworx/px-docs/scheduler/kubernetes/elasticstack-kibana-k8s.md

 	A node that has node.master set to true (default), which makes it eligible to be elected as the master node, which controls the cluster.
 - Data node
 	A node that has node.data set to true (default).
 Data nodes hold data and perform data related operations such as CRUD, search, and aggregations.
-- Coordinating node
+- Client node
 	A node which only routes requests, handles the search reduce phase, and distributes bulk indexing.
+Consumers of the elastic search cluster interact with the client nodes.

 ## Prerequisites
 -	A running Kubernetes cluster with v 1.6+
 -	All the kubernetes nodes should allow [shared mount propagation](https://docs.portworx.com/knowledgebase/shared-mount-propogation.html).
 PX requires this since it provisions volumes in containers.
 -	[Deploy Portworx on your kubernetes cluster](https://docs.portworx.com/scheduler/kubernetes/install.html).
 PX runs on each node of your kubernetes cluster as a daemonset.

 ## Install